harish-udhay/Animal-Intrusion-Detection-System/README.md

 ![Capture_1.png](Capture_1.png)

-Console log in Ubuntu backend with the coordinates of the intrusion with visual capture
+Console log in Ubuntu backend with the coordinates of it's geographic location in the farm, with it's distance from the camera and visual feed.

 ![Capture_2.png](Capture_2.png)